themeblvd/theme-project/README.md

 # "Theme Project" WordPress Plugin

-This is a WordPress plugin for our local development to help support a more automated workflow for theme development.
+This is a WordPress plugin for my local development to help support a more automated workflow for theme development.
 This plugin is used in local WordPress theme projects where I use Node.js and Gulp.

 Below, I'll explain how this plugin fits into my overall theme development workflow, but really this is just a simple plugin showing the usefulness of WordPress's [register_theme_directory()](https://codex.wordpress.org/Function_Reference/register_theme_directory), beyond what it was probably originally intended for.
 Feel free to take this simple plugin and modify it for your own development workflows.